Willow Class 2020 - 21

 Year 5 - Mrs Woodhouse, Mrs Rowley and Mrs Sheppard

-Welcome back to a new school year in Willow Class.
-Please find below the newsletter and an overview of our topic for this term - Romans, as part of our Invaders and Settlers topic.
+Welcome back to the summer term in Willow Class.
+Please find below the newsletter and an overview of our topic for this term - Home and Away, focusing on Europe.

 Spring Term 2021